Size does matter....but bigger is not always better

 I started stocking Maymom flanges around the same time as the Spectra breast pumps and I did a survey on the Exclusive Expressing group to work out what volume of stock I should be ordering.
 Most said they were between a 19 and 27mm flange, so that is mainly what I stocked.
-Over time I realised I was selling more 19mm’s than anything else and I was getting numerous requests for 15’s.
+Over time I realised I was selling more 19mm’s than anything else and I was getting numerous requests for 17's and 15’s.

 A fellow IBCLC from the USA, who I know went through similar expressing journey to me (she is in the Exclusive Expressing group), did a similar survey to me just recently and interestingly the vast majority said they were a 17, 19 or 21mm.